Your Directors are pleased to present the Twenty Third Annual Report and AuditedStatements of Accounts for the financial year ended 31st March, 2013.

-The Board, on the recommendation of the Audit Committee, has proposed that M/s.Haribhakti & Co.
-Chartered Accountants, Mumbai, be re-appointed as the StatutoryAuditors of the Company and to hold office till the conclusion of the next Annual GeneralMeeting of the Company.
+The Board, on the recommendation of the Audit Committee has proposed that M/s.
+ShyamMalpani & Associates, Chartered Accountants, Mumbai to be appointed as StatutoryAuditors to hold office till the conclusion of the next Annual General Meeting of theCompany.
 M/s.
-Haribhakti & Co., have forwarded their certificate to theCompany, stating that their re-appointment, if made, will be within the limit specified inthat behalf in sub-section (1B) of Section 224 of the Companies Act, 1956.
+Shyam Malpani & Associates have expressed their willingness to act asStatutory Auditors of the Company, ifappointed,andhaveconfirmed would be in conformitywith the provisions of Section 224(1B) of the Companies Act, 1956.

-In respect of observations made by the auditors, please refer to scheduleP-II note no. 3(b) which is self-explanatory and hence in the opinion of theDirectors, does not require any further explanation.
+In respect of observations made by the auditors, please refer to notes to financialstatements, note no. 31,33(a), (b), 35 in respect of Standalone Financial Statements andnotes no. 31, 33(a) &(b),35, 37 (b) in respect of Consolidated Financial Statementswhich are self explanatory and hence in the opinion of Directors, do not require anyfurther explanation.

-Your Directors take this opportunity to express their gratitude for the assistance,guidance and support provided by the financial institutions and banks, customers, suppliers and other business associates.Thanks are also due to your Companysemployees for their high degree of commitment and dedication displayed at all levels.
-YourDirectors especially appreciate the continuedunderstanding and confidence of the Members.
+Your Directors wish to place on record the support, assistance and guidance provided bythe financial institutions, banks, customers, suppliers and other business associates.Thanks are also due to your Companys employees for their tireless efforts and highdegree of commitment and dedication.
+Your Directors especially appreciate the continuedunderstanding and confidence of the Members.

 By Order of the Board

 For S. KUMARS NATIONWIDE LIMITED

-ANNEXURE 1 TO THE DIRECTORS REPORT
+ANNEXURE (1) TO THE DIRECTORS REPORT

 A. CONSERVATION OF ENERGY